ashleynolan/dg-blog/src/templates/pages/blog/20120925-a-brief-history-of-me.md

 I'm not usually one for indulging in posts about myself, but I really enjoyed reading Remy Sharp’s [short history](http://remysharp.com/about/) on his site when I was starting out, so the blame is put squarely on his shoulders as the inspiration for this post...!

 So, hello - I'm Ashley Nolan.
-I currently work as a Senior Creative Technologist for [TMW](http://www.tmw.co.uk/), which involves me finding cool ways of fitting creative tech into our work for our clients, as well as ensuring other departments across the agency know where front-end development is headed and how it can help them.
+I currently work as a Senior Web UI Engineer for [JUST EAT](http://www.just-eat.co.uk/), within the International Platform Improvements team.

 I'm originally from South Wales, more accurately a little village named [Caerleon](http://www.caerleon.net/) pretty close to the border, which is my excuse for having no trace of a Welsh accent (other than after a few pints).
 From an early age, my passion has been digital – games were my first love and this has evolved into a passion for all visually compelling aspects of digital (insert your own joke here).